mrdavemorgan/lepgallery/readme.txt

 * Added hardening code and replaced relative links with absolute links = 0.9.2 =
 * Added top-level gallery logic to toggle marquee and zip display behavior
+* Added support for custom WordPress and Site addresses

 == Dependencies ==